 Farmers seem to be quite optimistic about the future.
 One indication that tells us this is in March 2021, the U.S. Ag Economy Barometer skyrocketed to 177 based on its monthly survey of farmers.
 The survey asked farmers if they anticipated their farm’s financial performance will be better or worse than a year ago.
 Considering that the Ag Economy Barometer was a lukewarm 55 in April 2020, it is clear that farmers are going into the planting season feeling quite positive.

-Graybeal Group, Inc. Offers Widest Range of Products and Pricing in Oregon
+Graybeal Group, Inc. Offers The Widest Range of Products and Pricing

 Being able to provide the time for our agents to focus on their specialty allows us to give you – our clients – the needed coverage for your home and business.